 The XcmsExperiment is a data container for xcms preprocessing results (i.e. results from chromatographic peak detection, alignment and correspondence analysis).
+It is the preferred and default result object since version 4 of xcms.

 It provides the same functionality than the XCMSnExp object, but uses the more advanced and modern MS infrastructure provided by the MsExperiment and Spectra Bioconductor packages.
-With this comes a higher flexibility on how and where to store the data.
+This enables a much higher flexibility of data representation and storage and ensures future expandability.